MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/foldercollection.md

 # Folder Collection

 A folder collection extends [Collection](collection.md) and adds additional behaviors specific to folder collections.
-It is used only for the *ChildFolders* property in [Folder](folder.md) and not for any other folder collections.
+It is used only for the *ChildFolders* property in [Folder](folder.md) and not for any other folder collections, as this collection copies fields from the parent folder to the children.

 ```
 public class CdmFolderCollection extends CdmCollection<CdmFolderDefinition>